Flexible URLs? WEMASY made it possible

 Wemasy

 Long URLs may look like a nice map to you in the search bar.
-However, it does more bad than good.
-Let’s read about it here.
+However, ignoring URL structure best practices does more bad than good.
+SEO friendly URLs are short, clear, and easy for both people and crawlers to understand.

 1. The priority gets lost: